-History and Criticism of the Marcan Hypothesisby H.-H. Stoldt
+History and Criticism of the Marcan HypothesisWritten by H.-H. Stoldt Reviewed By H. Bigg

 This book is a major contribution to the vexed question of synoptic relationships.
 It is especially remarkable for two reasons.
 First, the author is a retired school administrator who in retirement has produced an important critique of the hypothesis of Marcan priority.
 Second, the book has been translated into English within four years of its initial publication in Germany.
 T. and T. Clark are to be congratulated on their initiative in undertaking the publication of the book in English at the bargain price of £7.95.
 No serious student of the synoptic problem can afford to ignore it.

 Stoldt’s purpose is simple: to document from original German sources the rise and dominance of the so-called Marcan hypothesis and to demonstrate its total falsity.
 He is a fervent supporter of the rival Griesbach hypothesis which states that Mark is in fact the latest of the three synoptic gospels and is dependent on both his predecessors Matthew and Luke who wrote in that order.

 The substance of the book is divided into three main sections preceded by a chapter on the state of the problem.
 Section 1 deals with the genesis of the Marcan hypothesis as seen in the writings of its principal founders.
 In section 2, Stoldt analyses the ‘proofs’ of the hypothesis and in section 3 sketches in the ideological background against which the hypothesis established itself.